 - What has been the worst observed bandwidth over a 1-second period? - What is the worst observed average I/O service time for a sequence of 10 I/Os?

-For more information about GRIO tools and the mechanisms for accessing QoS data within the kernel, see Chapter 5, "Monitoring Quality of Service" on page 33, and the grioqos(1M) man page.
+For more information about GRIO tools and the mechanisms for accessing QoS data within the kernel, see Chapter 5, "Monitoring Quality of Service" on page 31, and the griogos(1M) man page.

-Local Volumes and Cluster Volumes
+Cluster Volumes